vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

 Configure a RabbitMQ Cluster

-In my lab I am not setting up RabbitMQ cluster yet.
-But if you want to do so then instructions are documented here
+In my lab, I am not setting up a RabbitMQ cluster.
+But if you want to do so, then the instructions are documented here

 RMQ-vCD Integration

-Connect to VCAV appliance via SSH and run following commands to integrate vCD with RMQ.
+Connect to the VCAV appliance via SSH and run the following commands to integrate vCD with RMQ.

-Now if you login to vCD, you can see the presence of RMQ configuration under System > Administration > Extensibility
+Log in to vCD to validate the RMQ configuration under System > Administration > Extensibility

 Click on Test AMQP Connection to verify vCD can talk to RMQ.

-If you login to RMQ, you will see few queues created and vCD cell as consumer.
+If you login to RMQ, you will see a few queues created and the vCD cell as a consumer.

 And that’s it for this post.
-In next post of this series we will deploy the vSphere Replication appliances.
+In the next post of this series, we will deploy the vSphere Replication appliances.

 Leave a Reply